 Credit Risk.
-Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+This is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Besides investing in instruments authorized under State Statute, the District's investment policy does not further limit investment instrument choices.
+The District's investment in the Illinois Funds was not rated.